 Consumer use of herbal supplements continues to grow and graduates of the M.S.
 Clinical Herbalism program will be prepared to serve as clinicians with the knowledge and tools to provide whole person, relationship-centered healthcare.
 MUIH offers the only M.S.
 Clinical Herbal Medicine program from a regionally accredited university.
 Learn about the healing power of herbs from a leading academic institution for natural and integrative health in the nation.
 The program prepares students to apply the principles, practices, and concepts in herbal medicine to the development and implementation of clinical strategies and real-world solutions.
 Students integrate scientific evidence with tradition and practical herbal experiences for integration into the contemporary healthcare environment.
 MUIH’s program empowers students with the critical thinking skills, health information literacy and expertise in herbal medicine to become clinical herbalists and leaders in the integration of herbal medicine into modern healthcare.
-It provides students with practical experiences in an experiential learning program and offers unique opportunities through MUIH’s herbal dispensary and garden.
+It provides students with practical experiences in an experiential learning program.

 The program is designed for clinicians and practitioners that wish to diversify and expand their modalities of care through the application of herbal medicine, and for individuals that wish to become a clinical herbalist as a stand-alone profession.
 Clinical herbalism combined with a second health and wellness discipline can enhance an individual’s career and professional development.
 Particular credentialed clinicians are ideally suited for this Master’s program including those who are a credentialed herbalist (e.g. AHG registered) without a graduate clinical herbal degree, Ayurvedic practitioner, nutritionist, pharmacist, nurse, nurse practitioner, health coach, physician’s assistant, medical doctor, naturopathic doctor, osteopathic doctor, chiropractor, acupuncturist, midwife, physical therapist, yoga therapist, massage therapist, occupational therapist, fitness trainer, social worker, health educator, or veterinarian.